What is NeuroVascular Coupling?

 In our conversation, he shared:

-Note: If you’re experiencing symptoms that won’t resolve after a traumatic brain injury, you’re not alone, and you’re not crazy.
+If you’re experiencing symptoms that won’t resolve after a traumatic brain injury, you’re not alone, and you’re not crazy.
 95% of our patients experience statistically verified brain function restoration after treatment at our clinic.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.

 According to the CDC, roughly 400 people in the United States die from accidental carbon monoxide exposure per year.
 In the early 2000’s, Nate nearly became one of those deaths.
 He was just 7 years old at the time.